Skip to content

 • Native range: Borneo (Kalimantan) (described from an unspecified locality in eastern Kalimantan)

-• Key traits: stiff, thick, bullate blades with matte look and contrasting interveinal areas
+• Key traits: stiff, thick, bullate blades with a matte surface and contrasting interveinal areas

 Close-up of Alocasia baginda leaf showing dark green bullate texture and pale interveins.